SocialGouv/jardinmental/README.md

 ### Sentry Test Endpoint

-Sentry run in the container of the API and in the container of the cron.
+Sentry runs in the container of the API and in the container of the cron.
 In the cron it passes as extra params the value: 'reminderCronJob'.